 How to firescape

 Your objective is to minimize the amount of fuel that fire can feed off of.
 Aside from the obvious steps—cutting back tree branches that overhang your roof, eliminating flammable construction materials like wood decking, and clearing dried weeds and grasses—there is a systematic zone approach that makes a lot of sense.

 Picture a bull’s-eye with roughly circular zones emanating outward from your house.

 Zone 4 is the outermost portion of your property.
 For homes right on the “fringe of civilization,” this is called the wildland/urban interface, where native vegetation comes right up to your property line.
 In Santa Barbara, these plants are usually part of the chaparral ecology—plants designed by nature to burn.
 It’s part of the renewal process.

 Visualize islands of vegetation separated by areas of low-fuel plants or at least 20 feet of mulch.
 This arrangement breaks up the fuel that could serve as a fuse leading to your house.
 The technical term for it is “discontinuous fuel source.”

 Zone 2 is juicy.
 No, not the clothing brand adorning the posteriors of plush sweat pants.
 I’m talking about plants that store a lot of moisture in their tissue.
-This should include very low growing plants that are harder to burn.
-In SoCal, we have a diverse palette to choose from: Agave, Aloe, Crassula and Agapanthus are a few of the soft tissue varieties, complimented by low growers like Nepeta faassennii, our native Heuchera maxima, and Erigeron karvinskianus.
+This should include very low-growing plants that are harder to burn.
+In SoCal, we have a diverse palette to choose from: Agave, Aloe, Crassula, and Agapanthus are a few of the soft-tissue varieties, complemented by low growers like Nepeta faassenii, our native Heuchera maxima, and Erigeron karvinskianus.